SALT: What To Know About Rates, Loans, & Features

 Token

-In order for a crypto platform to stand out, it needs to offer something unique to users — and that’s precisely what makes SALT Lending a top competitor in the crypto lending market.
-Established in 2016, SALT Lending is a one-of-a-kind crypto lending platform on which users can take out cash loans using their crypto holdings as collateral.
+In order for a crypto platform to stand out, it needs to offer something unique to users — and that’s precisely what makes SALT a top competitor in the crypto lending market.
+Established in 2016, SALT is a one-of-a-kind crypto lending platform on which users can take out cash loans using their crypto holdings as collateral.
 This allows borrowers to quickly and easily access cash loans without the long waits or requirements of traditional lenders.
+Today, tis Stabilization feature shields your collateral from market downturns, preserving their value.
+That alone is a relatively unique perk, but it’s hardly all that SALT offers.

 Minimum borrowing amounts start at $1,000, contingent on your location, and the platform offers two types of loans: personal and business.
 Loan rates vary, but can be extremely low for many borrowers, and the platform doesn’t charge any other fees.
 Borrowers will pay $0 for withdrawal fees, origination fees, custody fees, prepayment fees, or even bounced ACH fees.
 That keeps the cost of borrowing very low on this platform.